 As described in Section 2.3(3), there will be a discussion period of at least seven (7) days before votes are cast on a Draft Guideline Ballot, with the start date of such discussion period clearly specified in the ballot.
 The discussion period shall end and the voting period shall commence also according to the procedure specified in Section 2.3(3).

-As described in Section 2.3(4), upon commencement of the voting period, Members shall have exactly seven (7) calendar days to vote on a Draft Guideline Ballot, with the deadline clearly communicated in the ballot sent via a Public Mail List.
+As described in Section 2.3(4), upon commencement of the voting period, Voting Members shall have exactly seven (7) calendar days to vote on a Draft Guideline Ballot, with the deadline clearly communicated in the ballot sent via a Public Mail List.
 For ballots related to the Forum level, votes must be sent to the Public Mail List of the Forum.
 For ballots related to a CWG, votes must be sent to the Public Mail List of the CWG.
 All voting will take place via the proper Public Mail List.
-Votes not submitted to the Public Mail List will not be considered valid, and will not be counted for any purpose.
-The Chair may send an email to a Public Mail List reminding Members of when the voting period opens and closes.
+Votes not submitted to the Public Mail List or not submitted by a designated Voting Representative, will not be considered valid, and will not be counted for any purpose.
+The Chair may send an email to a Public Mail List reminding Voting Members of when the voting period opens and closes.

 The Forum (via the Chair) will tabulate and announce the results within three (3) business days of the close of the initial voting period (the “Initial Vote”).
 If the Draft Guidelines Ballot does not pass the Initial Vote, the ballot fails.